RestDB/webanalytics/README.md

 - Node.js (v14 or later)
 - npm (v6 or later)
-- [Codehooks.io](https://codehooks.io/) account for backend services
+- A [Codehooks.io](https://codehooks.io/) account for backend services

 ## Installation